-- a.
-7 Blue LED blinks = 7 - b.
-Then 1 Red blinks = . - c.
-6 Blue Blinks = 6 - d.
-Then Red LED on solid = end of sequence This firmware revision shows 7.6 - The cryptographic module shall enforce separation of all data inputs, data outputs, control inputs, status outputs via defined ports and interfaces. - The cryptographic module shall receive power via its defined power interface. - The cryptographic module shall not support a maintenance interface or bypass capability. - The cryptographic module shall not support the output of any cryptographic keys or CSPs in any form. - During error states, the cryptographic module shall: enforce the inhibition of all data outputs, cease to provide any cryptographic or otherwise security relevant services, and provide non-security relevant error status. - The cryptographic module shall support Role-based authentication. - The cryptographic module shall provide a hard, opaque, tamper evident enclosure. - The cryptographic module shall enforce a non-modifiable operational environment. - The cryptographic module shall protect all critical security parameters from unauthorized disclosure, modification, and substitution. - The cryptographic module shall provide a non-Approved non-deterministic hardware random number generator strictly for the purposes of seeding the Approved deterministic random bit generator. - The cryptographic module shall not support manual key entry. - The cryptographic module shall support zeroization to destroy all critical security parameters. - The cryptographic module shall conform to applicable EMI/EMC requirements. - The cryptographic module generates cryptographic keys whose strengths are a minimum 256 bits of entropy.
-As per IG A.9, the AES-XTS implementation verifies that Key\1 ≠ Key\2, before the keys are to be used.
+- The cryptographic module shall enforce separation of all data inputs, data outputs, control inputs, status outputs via defined ports and interfaces. - The cryptographic module shall receive power via its defined power interface. - The cryptographic module shall not support a maintenance interface or bypass capability. - The cryptographic module shall not support the output of any cryptographic keys or CSPs in any form. - During error states, the cryptographic module shall: enforce the inhibition of all data outputs, cease to provide any cryptographic or otherwise security relevant services, and provide nonsecurity relevant error status. - The cryptographic module shall support Identity-based authentication. - The Administrator and General User roles are explicitly prohibited from sharing PINs with any other operator.
+In the event that the Administrator role share's his or her PIN, the cryptographic module is deemed non-compliant and unfit for service to protect sensitive but unclassified data. - The cryptographic module shall provide a hard, opaque, tamper evident enclosure. - The cryptographic module shall enforce a non-modifiable operational environment. - The cryptographic module shall protect all critical security parameters from unauthorized disclosure, modification, and substitution. - The cryptographic module shall provide a non-Approved non-deterministic hardware random number generator strictly for the purposes of seeding the Approved deterministic random bit generator.

+- The cryptographic module shall not support manual key entry.

+- The cryptographic module shall support zeroization to destroy all critical security parameters.

+- The cryptographic module shall conform to applicable EMI/EMC requirements.

+- The cryptographic module generates cryptographic keys whose strengths are a minimum 256 bits of entropy.

+- As per IG A.9, the AES-XTS implementation verifies that Key\1 ≠ Key\2, before the keys are to be used.

 - The cryptographic module shall perform all required self-tests:

 - o Power-up Self-tests

 - 1. SHA-256 KAT

-- 2. SP 800-90A HASH DRBG KAT
+- 2. SP800-90A HASH DRBG KAT

 - 3. AES-XTS Encrypt KAT

 - 4. AES-XTS Decrypt KAT

 - 5. AES-CBC Decrypt KAT

-- 6. ECC CDH KAT
+- 6. ECC CDH Primitive "Z" Computation KAT

 - 7. Firmware integrity test (16-bit EDC)

 - Conditional Self-tests

-- 1. Continuous RNG test on Approved SP 800-90A HASH DRBG
+- 1. Continuous RNG test on Approved SP800-90A HASH DRBG

-- 2. Continuous RNG test on non-Approved NDRNG for seeding the Approved SP 800-90A HASH DRBG
+- 2. Continuous RNG test on non-Approved NDRNG for Approved SP800-90A HASH DRBG

 - 3. ECC CDH Pairwise Consistency Test

 - 4. Firmware load test: N/A

 - 5. Manual key entry test: N/A

 - 6. Bypass test: N/A